Danny Young (actor): Dancing on Ice

 In 2010, Young participated in the fifth series of the ITV1 show Dancing on Ice with professional skater Frankie Poultney.
 He came fifth in the competition.
 He was eliminated on 14 March 2010 during prop week after he lost out to Hollyoaks' Kieron Richardson and his professional partner Brianne Delcourt because of the "damn hat" to quote Christopher Dean, after Young dropped his hat during his skate off performance.

 Television appearances as himself

 In 2006, Danny participated in the British football television series The Match.
 In 2007, Danny participated in Celebrity United football matches, along with footballing professionals and showbusiness personalities to support various national and local charities.

 Since August 2010, Young has presented the fitness and health segment on the ITV show This Morning.
 In 2011, Danny participated in the "Celebrity Christmas Pantomime Special" series of Come Dine with Me.
 He featured in five episodes between 25 and 30 December 2011, highlighting his cooking skills.

 Personal life

 In August 2010, Danny was named Mr Jersey Battle of Flowers 2010 in their annual procession.

-From 2013 to 2014, he was formerly in a relationship with Chloe Madeley.
+From 2013-4, he was in a relationship with Chloe, daughter of Richard Madeley.